stan-dev/design-docs/designs/0007-json_writer.md

 }
 ```

-The main issue with JSON is that the standard does not define how to encode NaN and infinite numbers.
-Which means that `'{"val": [Infinity, -Infinity, NaN]}'` is not considered to be valid JSON according to the strict standard.
-There are however multiple popular solution on how to encode these values.
+The main issue with JSON is that the standard does not define how to encode NaN and infinite values.
+This means that `'{"val": [Infinity, -Infinity, NaN]}'` is not considered to be valid JSON according to the strict standard.
+There are, however, multiple popular solutions on how to encode these values.

-Python's default `json` library acccepts the Javascript notation for these special values: Infinty, -Infinity, Nan.
+Python's default `json` library acccepts the Javascript notation for these special values (Infinty, -Infinity and Nan).
 Example:
 ```python
 >>> import json
 >>> x = '{"val": [Infinity, -Infinity, NaN]}'